BasisResearch/millipede/docs/source/selection.rst

 Bayesian Variable Selection
 ===========================

-Most usage cases of millipede are covered by making use of one of the four Bayesian variable selection methods listed below.
+Most use cases of millipede are covered by making use of one of the four Bayesian variable selection methods listed below.

 NormalLikelihoodVariableSelector